Upstatement/ups-public-library/src/entries/html-elements.md

 Browsers typically display the block-level element with a newline both before and after the element.
 You can visualize them as a stack of boxes.

-Block level elements contain inline elements as well as other blocks, whereas inline elements should usually only contain other inline elements, or text and image content.
+Block level elements can contain inline elements as well as other blocks, whereas inline elements should only contain other inline elements, or text and image content.

 Components may also be "inline-blocks", which means they may be used inside of blocks to add inline content that behaves like block level content.
 We'll talk more about the distinctions between block, inline, and inline-block when we get to CSS.